World Travel Awards Winner Machu Travel Peru 2025

 Explore everything you need to know about the tickets to visit Machu Picchu

-What You Need to Know Before Buying Machu Picchu Tickets
+Essential Things to Know Before Buying Machu Picchu Tickets

 Tickets to Machu Picchu

 The designation of Machu Picchu as a UNESCO World Heritage Site prompted local authorities to implement preservation strategies.
 Among the most important were the establishment of entry times and visiting time limits.
 Tickets became essential to control daily visitor flow.
-Over time, these tickets became even more important, as they directly contributed to preserving the archaeological site.
+Over time, these permits became even more important, as they directly contributed to preserving the archaeological site.

 Circuit 1 – Panoramic